-7 6 5 4 3 2 1 0 - ADIDL ADEN ADEOC ADSST - - ADCS Bit Number Bit Mnemonic Description Description 7 - Reserved The value rea deserved 'he value read from this bit is always 0.
+- ADIDL ADEN ADEOC ADSST - - ADCS Bit Number Bit Mnemonic Description Description 7 - Reserved The value read Reserved The value read from this bit is always 0.
 Do not set this bit.
 6 ADIDL Set to suspen ADC Pseudo-Idle Mode Set to suspend the CPU core activity (pseudo-idle mode) during conversion.
 Clear by hardware at the end of conversion.
 5 ADEN Set to enable ADC Enable Bit Set to enable the A to D converter.
 Clear to disable the A to D converter and put it in low power stand by mode.
 4 ADEOC Set by hardwa interrupt.
 End Of Conversion Flag Set by hardware when ADC result is ready to be read.
 This flag can generate an interrupt.
 Must be cleared by software.
-3 ADSST Set to start an Start and Status Bit Set to start an A to D conversion on the selected channel.
-Cleared by hardware at the end of conversion.
-2 - 1 - Reserved The value rea Reserved The value read from these bits is always 0.
+Start and Star tus Bit

+Set to start an A to D conversion on the selected channel.

+The value read from these bits is always 0.
 Do not set these bits.
-0 ADCS Set to select of Channel Selection Bit Set to select channel 0 for conversion.
-Clear to select channel 1 for conversion.